-HRSA expects approximately \$1,500,000 to be available annually to fund one recipient.
-You may apply for a ceiling amount of up to \$1,500,000 total cost (includes both direct and indirect, facilities, and administrative costs) per year.
-The actual amounts available will not be determined until enactment of the final FY 2018 federal appropriation.
-The FY 2018 President's Budget does not request funding for this program.
-This program announcement is subject to the appropriation of funds, and is a contingency action taken to ensure that, should funds become available for this purpose, HRSA can process applications and award funds in a timely manner.
-The period of performance is July 1, 2018 through June 30, 2023 (5 years).
+HRSA expects approximately \$400,000 to be available to fund one recipient.
+You may apply for a ceiling amount of up to \$400,000 total cost (includes both direct and indirect, facilities and administrative costs) per year.

+The period of performance is September 1, 2018 through August 31, 2023 (5 years).
 Funding beyond the first year is dependent on the availability of appropriated funds for the Newborn Screening Programs in subsequent fiscal years, satisfactory recipient performance, and a decision that continued funding is in the best interest of the Federal Government.